Starý Poddvorov: Economy

-Starý Poddvorov is known for viticulture and wine-making.
-The municipality lies in the Slovácká wine sub-region.
+Starý Poddvorov is known for viticulture and winemaking.
+The municipality lies in the Slovácká wine subregion.

 Transport

 There are no railways or major roads passing through the municipality.

 Sights

-The most important sight is the wooden windmill.
+The most important sight is the local wooden windmill.
 This technical monument was built in 1870.

-A landmark of Starý Poddvorov is the Church of Saint Martin.
+The main landmark of Starý Poddvorov is the Church of Saint Martin.
 It is a modern church, built in 1994.

 Twin towns – sister cities

-Starý Poddvorov is a member of the Charter of European Rural Communities, a town twinning association across the European Union and United Kingdom, along with:
+Starý Poddvorov is a member of the Charter of European Rural Communities, a town twinning association across the European Union and the United Kingdom, along with: